ZathuraDbg/ZathuraDbg/CONTRIBUTING.md

 ## Getting started
 - [Tutorial](https://www.youtube.com/watch?v=NMq5xL3v2hw) of all the features of the program.
-- Documentation of [Unicorn Engine](https://www.unicorn-engine.org/docs/), the emulation framework on which ZathuraDbg is based on.
 - [ImGui](https://github.com/ocornut/imgui), the UI framework used to develop ZathuraDbg.

 #### Sending a pull request